 Airstream Travel Trailers use a Carmanah Technologies Corp.
-Solar Panel/ Charger Controller/Display System.
+Solar Panel/Charger Controller/Display System.
 A manual on the use of the system is included with the Airstream Owner's Blue Delivery Case.

 Carmanah Technologies Corp.
-360 El Pueblo Road Suite 101 Santa Cruz CA 95066 Tel: 800-667-6527 Fax: 866-607-6527 www.gpelectric.com
+Building 4, 203 Harbour Road Victoria, BC V9A 3S2 Tel: 800-667-6527 Fax: 866-607-6527 www.solarforry.com

-The following drawing is the way Airstream wires the system on factory installed units.
+On the following page is the drawing showing the way Airstream wires the system on factory installed units.